Robert-Nickel/Robert-Nickel.github.io/_posts/2020-03-08-segregating-responsibility.md

 ---
 layout: post
-title: The two dimensions of an increment
+title: The 2 Dimensions of an Increment
-heading: Segregating responsibility
 categories: Agile
 image: /assets/images/apple.jpeg
 ---